 The startups will present their solutions at the annual FITUR tourism conference in Madrid next month.
 The winning company will have the opportunity to design a pilot project with Globalia.

-GivingWay is a socially minded, non-profit tech company looking to reestablish traditional volunteering and travel in the digital era.
+GivingWay is a socially minded, for-profit tech company looking to reestablish traditional volunteering and travel in the digital era.
 With GivingWay’s free social platform, people and non-profits from all over the world can easily connect to work together toward a cause.

 “Education, environment, healthcare, animal-welfare and a wide range of great causes are not only cared for on a local level, but also on a wider, international level,” reads GivingWay’s site.
 “We make it easy for nonprofits to clearly communicate their needs, and for people to give their time, skills or funds in the most effective way possible. ”